DarrenHobern/limerice/index.md

   <div class="tile">
     <h2 class="post-title">Training</h2>
-    <p class="post-excerpt">Our diverse range of courses will equip you will the skills to keep with a rapidly changing industry. </p>
+    <p class="post-excerpt">Our range of electrical related courses, will keep you up to date with a rapidly changing industry. </p>
   </div><!-- /.tile -->